haoranliu666/LinkDataUsingConame/README.md

 This step uses tf-idf to calculate cosine similarities, see https://github.com/Bergvca/string_grouper.

+You can also use other string, matching algorithms see https://github.com/jamesturk/jellyfish.

 ### *Step 4: Manually Check

 Fourthly, use match.do rebuild the matched data.
 Fuzzy matched data contains wrongly matched data, you might want to manually pick out the wrong pairs.